alvfig/shell_totp/README.md

 Remember that the clock of the system must be correct.

 Currently, there is a limit of 61 tokens.

+## Fun fact
+At most of the time this software was written and tested using [Termux](https://termux.com/) on Android.

 That's it!